Juan Mata jumped to the defence of Manchester United goalkeeper David de Gea after his mistake enabled Chelsea to claim a 1-1 draw at Old Trafford.

-United, who started strongly and led through Mata's 11th-minute goal, were unable to recover from the mistake and remain two points behind fourth-place Chelsea with only two games remaining for the sides in the top-four race.
+United, which started strongly and led through Mata's 11th-minute goal, was unable to recover from the mistake and remain two points behind fourth-place Chelsea with only two games remaining for the sides in the top-four race.

 De Gea has now made three errors leading to goals in his past four appearances, as many as in his previous 123 matches combined for United, and calls for Ole Gunnar Solskjaer to drop him are likely to increase.

 Mata, though, is adamant his compatriot's position should not be questioned given his superb form in recent years.